 How is Italian inheritance tax calculated?

-Once the Italian tax authorities receive a declaration of succession, they calculates applicable inheritance tax.
+Once the Italian tax authorities receive a declaration of succession, they calculate applicable estate tax.
 The calculation considers any deductibles (franchigie).
 That is to say, the calaculation takes into account any thresholds for exemption from applicable tax.

 The law governing taxation of inheritances and gifts is the “Consolidated Tax Registration Law” (Legislative Decree No. 346 of October 31, 1990).